These 11 Unique Restaurants In Cleveland Will Give You An Unforgettable Dining Experience

 If you haven't been to Barrio yet, then what are you waiting for?
-Serving up loaded - and we mean LOADED - build-your-own tacos for years now, Barrio is a Cleveland staple.
+Serving up loaded - and we mean LOADED - build-your-own tacos for years now, Barrio Tacos is a Cleveland staple.
 Many places lose their charm and quality when they expand, but Barrio has only continued to impress across three restaurant locations, Progressive Field, and three food trucks.
 If building your own seems daunting, you just can't decide, or you realize you always order the same thing, try a chef's recommendation.
 Just make sure you don't fill up on their amazing chips and salsa first!
 There are loads of vegetarian and vegan options, too.
+Visit the

 10. Le Petit Triangle Cafe

 Cleveland doesn't exactly scream "French cuisine".
 But Le Petit Triangle is tossing that stereotype out the window with absolutely quality French food in an authentic setting.
 Sit outside and watch the world go by with ennui as you sip a coffee, or savor a silky chocolate-stuffed crepe.
 This is easily the best French cafe in Cleveland.
 Transport yourself across the world for an hour or so - it's a whole lot cheaper than flying!
 Be sure to check out the

 Le Petit Triangle Cafe